Mradul23/quick-lend-react/README.md

 # Quick-lend

 The client side of the quick-lend application.
-Allows users to put up requests for day-to-day utilities (like chargers, and other electronic devices) to quickly borrow/lend items within a small community.
+Allows users to put up requests for day-to-day utilities to quickly borrow/lend items within a small community.

 Built using ReactJS, Framer Motion & TailwindCSS.